-With its quirks and distinctive character, India has the most popular and populous cities in the world.
-This inevitably results in a high number of challans, the traffic police issues in a day.
-In a bid to promote people to follow proper rules and stay regulated on the roads, the government has started issuing e-challan online.
+With its quirks and distinctive character, India has the world's most popular and populated cities.
+This inevitably results in a high number of challans the traffic police issues in a day.
+To encourage people to follow proper rules and stay regulated on the roads, the government has started issuing e-challan online.

-While the challan traffic police are now stricter, it is also much more convenient for the people of the state to check and pay their challans online.
-If a driver is issued an e-challan, they are notified about it via a text message, or a copy of it is directly sent to the address registered with their vehicle number.
+While the challan traffic police are now stricter, it is also much more convenient for the state's people to check and pay their challans online.
+If a driver is issued an e-challan, they are notified via a text message, or a copy of it is directly sent to the address registered with their vehicle number.

 Read more to learn everything about e-challans and how they work:

-You can challan check online and also make the payment with these quick steps:
+You can use challan check online and also make the payment with these quick steps:

 Step 1: Visit Challan payment

 Step 2: Enter your vehicle number & click on get challan details

 Step 3: Once you�ve checked the challan status, click on �Pay Now to proceed forward and complete your challan payment process.

 Step 4: Select the mode of payment.
 You can select debit/credit/net banking, which is available from almost all banks.
 Complete the payment by entering details.
 You will receive a transaction ID number, which you can save for future reference.